afanblue/refineryOMS/SystemManual.md

 The ```pmc``` processor

-   1. Transfers the values from the XFER table to the ANALOG_INPUT table
+   1. Transfers the values from the RAW_DATA table to the ANALOG_INPUT table
    1. Checks for an alarm violation
    1. Updates the historical data as needed

 #### Accumulator

 The Accumulator type is based on the AcuRite rain gauge behavior, which is based on a "rainfall event".
 Once it starts raining, the value increases, according to the manual, until it stops raining for 8 hours or it stops raining for 1 hour and the pressure rises by 0.03 in Hg.
-What we do is check the RAW value to the current value provided from the XFER table (the "new value").
+What we do is check the RAW value to the current value provided from the RAW_DATA table (the "new value or.
 If the values are equal, no change is made.
 If the new value is greater than the RAW value, the difference is added to the current scan_value for the record and the new value is stored as the raw value.
 If the new value is zero (which means that the rain event is over), the raw value is set to 0.

 #### Calculated Variables